-Did you read family (divorce) laws before your wedding and pour over caselaw and codes during your marriage or domestic partnership?
-If not, why rely on divorce laws as you separate and dissolve your marriage or domestic partnership?
+Did you read family (divorce) laws before your wedding and pour over caselaw before or during your marriage or domestic partnership?
+If not, why should you rely on divorce laws as you separate and dissolve your marriage or domestic partnership?

->

-> Is your spouse or domestic partner contentious, narcissistic or wildly unreasonable?
+Is your spouse or domestic partner contentious, narcissistic or wildly unreasonable?
 If so, it makes sense to turn to the judiciary for help, but if you and your spouse are smart, kind, and relatively evolved humans, why choose the opinions of strangers over your own choices about how to divide your hard-earned estate, co-parent your Beloved children, and support each other as you transition out of your relationship?

 Why not satisfy the civil, evidentiary, and procedural requirements for a legal separation or dissolution and craft your own compassionate, collaborative settlement agreement?*

 Think your portfolio and challenges are too diverse and unique?

 It may surprise you to learn that most conscious men and women in San Francisco and Silicon Valley, including lawyers and multi-millionaires with the most complicated asset holdings and legal issues on earth (literally,) do not adhere to the law.
 It also appears that Jeff Bezos, Amazon founder and allegedly, the wealthiest man on the planet, and his wife chose to disregard Washington’s community property laws in their divorce settlement, which they made public on Twitter (probably to assure the world that Amazon’s stock won’t tank and disrupt the economy as a result of their divorce.)